Administration and Staff

 Academic Dean.
 Eric Ohlmann has invested all of his adult life in theological education.
 After earning a Th.M. from Southern Baptist Theological Seminary and a Th.D. from the Graduate Theological Union, he served for twenty years as Professor of Christian Heritage, Associate Dean (and a number of times as Interim Dean) at Northern Baptist Theological Seminary and thirteen years as Vice President/Academic Dean at Eastern Baptist Theological Seminary.
 Since 2004 he has served as part-time Director of Strategic Planning and Accreditation at the Institute for Worship Studies.

-Library Associate.
+Library Assistant.
 Ken Polsley is an ordained minister with the Southern Baptist Convention and holds a B.A. from the University of Iowa.
 He has completed academic classes toward the Master of Arts in Theology at International School of Theology in Manila and Gordon-Conwell Theological Seminary.
 He and his wife, Sue, were missionaries for three years in the Philippines.
 Ken served as a pastor in Iowa City, Iowa for seventeen years prior to moving to Jacksonville in 2011.
 Ken and Sue are involved as volunteer prayer ministers for Christian Healing Ministries in Jacksonville and help facilitate the practicums in CHM’s school of prayer.

 Dr. Ken Rushing

 Information Technology Coordinator.
-Ken Rushing, as an ordained minister, has served churches in the Southeastern region of the United States since 1978.
-He has also been involved with computer technology since the early 1980s and owns his own computer business: Rushing to Serve.
+Ken Rushing, an ordained minister, has served churches in the Southeastern region of the United States since 1978.
+He has also been involved with computer technology since the early 1980s and owns his own computer business, Rushing to Serve.
 He earned an M.M. from Southwestern Baptist Theological Seminary and a D.W.S. from the Institute for Worship Studies, graduating as an Alpha in 2002.

-Interim Library Director Carol Sittema is a Texas native who worked in Dallas for 25 years as an IT Executive.
+Interim Library Director.
+Carol Sittema is a Texas native who worked in Dallas for 25 years as an IT Executive.
 After marrying in 2000, her husband John, a PCA pastor, answered a call to Christ Covenant in Charlotte, NC, and then to Christ Church in Jacksonville, Florida.
 Her husband also serves as president of World Serve USA and they are passionate about resourcing the body of Christ in China, India, and other restricted areas, and are thankful that they can travel to these places regularly.
 Carol earned her B.S. from the University of Texas El Paso and her M.L.I.S. from the University of Texas Austin.

 Dr. Mark Torgerson